tdm-project/tdm-power-load-forecaster/README.md

 # TDM Edge Power Load Forecaster

 The TDM Edge Power Load Forecaster is an application specifically designed for the [TDM Edge Gateway](http://www.tdm-project.it/en/) devices paired with the EmonTx energy monitors.
 The application, running in the background, periodically
-* collects the past measurements of power load consumption (and eventually of temperature) stored in the InfluxDB database;
+* collects the pulse measurements from the InfluxDB database to compute the power load consumption;
+* collects the temperature historical measurements and forecasts for the Cagliari area;
 * trains a Gradient Boosting quantile regression model to forecast the 1st quartile, the median value and the 3rd quartile of power load consumption in the next 72 hours.